toonjohners/girls_lessons/README.md

 wen sofia went to the toilt . her dad tuck the lapot because  he need it!

 ## chapter 3
-where is the lapot gone?! said sofia.
+where is the lapot gone?! said sofia. she looked everywhere but she count find it.

+## Chapter 4
+But there was one place that Sofia hasn't looked, the attic. then she was her dad had the lapot! then she told her dad the whoole story. the end.